TeaFaris/TeaFaris/README.md

-Best qualities: \n
+Best qualities:
-Shitcode ✔ \n
+Shitcode ✓,
-Bad optimization ✔ 'n
+Bad optimization ✓,
-But it works ✔ \n
+But it works ✓,